afshinamighi/Courses/basecamp/week03/inf-bc-w03-python.md

 # Python 03: Iterative Programs

 **Introduction**: This document presents learning steps for Python 03.
-In Python 03, you will learn basics of strings in PythonPython and required structures to add repetition points to your programs.
+In Python 03, you will learn basics of strings in Python and required programming structures to add repetition points to your programs.
 An iterative program is a flow of sequential instructions with repeating statements.
-By the end this Python, you will be able to implement a program where a user can have simple interactions: the user repeatedly enters simple input, the program calculats the results and prints the result in output.
+By the end of Python 03, you will be able to implement a program where a user can have simple interactions: the user repeatedly enters simple input, the program calculats and prints the results.

 **Note:** Exercises of this learning path can be done using:

 1. Online Python Editor **OPyEditor**: The final program should be stored in local machine.
-2. Local Python Package (see Step-00): Using **BRef-01: Appendix B** Python can be installed in your local machine.
+2. Local Python Package: Using **BRef-01: Appendix B** Python can be installed in your local machine.

 ## Materials: